Canadian English: Law

 The word litigator is also used by lawyers to refer to a fellow lawyer who specializes in lawsuits even though the more traditional word barrister is still employed to denote the same specialization.

 Judges of Canada's superior courts, which exist at the provincial and territorial levels, are traditionally addressed as "My Lord" or "My Lady".
 This varies by jurisdiction, and some superior court judges prefer the titles "Mister Justice" or "Madam Justice" to "Lordship".

 Masters are addressed as "Mr. Master" or simply "Sir."
-In British Columbia, masters are addressed as "Your Honour."Judges of provincial or inferior courts are traditionally referred to in person as "Your Honour".
+In British Columbia, masters are addressed as "Your Honour."

+Judges of provincial or inferior courts are traditionally referred to in person as "Your Honour".
 Judges of the Supreme Court of Canada and of the federal-level courts prefer the use of "Mister/Madam (Chief) Justice".
 Justices of The Peace are addressed as "Your Worship".
 "Your Honour" is also the correct form of address for a Lieutenant Governor.

-A serious crime is called an indictable offence, while a less-serious crime is called a summary offence.
+A serious crime is called an indictable offence, while a less-serious crime is called a summary conviction offence.
 The older words felony and misdemeanour, which are still used in the United States, are not used in Canada's current Criminal Code (R.S.C.
 1985, c.
 C-46) or by today's Canadian legal system.
 As noted throughout the Criminal Code, a person accused of a crime is called the accused and not the defendant, a term used instead in civil lawsuits.

 In Canada, visible minority refers to a non-aboriginal person or group visibly not one of the majority race in a given population.
 The term comes from the Canadian Employment Equity Act, which defines such people as "persons, other than Aboriginal people, who are non-Caucasian in race or non-white in colour."
 The term is used as a demographic category by Statistics Canada.
 The qualifier "visible" is used to distinguish such minorities from the "invisible" minorities determined by language (English vs. French) and certain distinctions in religion (Catholics vs. Protestants).

 A county in British Columbia means only a regional jurisdiction of the courts and justice system and is not otherwise connected to governance as with counties in other provinces and in the United States.
 The rough equivalent to "county" as used elsewhere is a "Regional District".